CA-DevTest/ca-devtest.github.io/README.md

-# Welcome to CA Release Automation community
+# Welcome to CA DevTest community

 This page describes how you can contribute to the CA DevTest community and steps to follow to release your community contribution.